eBay/tsv-utils/docs/Performance.md

 Specific considerations to keep in mind when comparing individual tools:
 * Tools accepting CSV data must handle escape characters.
 This is computationally more expensive than a strict delimited format like TSV.
 Supporting both CSV and TSV makes optimizing the TSV case challenging.
 * Some CSV implementations support embedded newlines, others do not.
-Supporting embedded newlines is more challenging as fast library utilities for finding line boundaries cannot be used.
+Embedded newline support is more challenging because highly optimized "readline" routines cannot be used to find record boundaries.
 * Handling arbitrary expression trees (ala `Awk`) is more computationally complex than the handling a single conjunctive or disjunctive expression list as `tsv-filter` does.
 * Some tools use multi-threading, others do not.
 (The D tools do not.)
 This is a design tradeoff.
-Running multiple threads can improve run-times of individual tools, but may reduce overall throughput when several tools are chained in a command pipeline.
+Running multiple threads can improve run-times of individual tools.
+However, this may reduce overall throughput when several tools are chained in a command pipeline.

 ### Top four in each benchmark